-Sometimes we let our greatest ambitions – like learning a new language – fall to the wayside because it feels like we just don’t have the time.
+With our busy lives, sometimes we let our greatest ambitions – like learning a new language – fall to the wayside because it feels like we just don’t have the time.

 No matter where your interests lie, you’ll likely be able to find a compelling Italian podcast that will keep you entertained while you learn.
 How's that for motivation?

 By the way, my top recommendation for improving your Italian listening skills is Conversations.
 It's an exciting story based course that helps you understand real Italian and transform your listening skills in 90 days or less.

 9 Best Italian Podcasts To Motivate And Inspire Beginner And Intermediate Italian Learners